 May investors borrow against ABS they already own?

-Yes, an investor may borrow against any eligible ABS.
+An investor may borrow against any eligible ABS.
 Eligible ABS need not be issued on the same day the investor borrows from the TALF.
 SBA Pool Certificates and Development Company Participation Certificates must have been issued on or after January 1, 2008.
-All other eligible ABS must be issued on or after January 1, 2009.
+All other eligible ABS, except for legacy CMBS, must be issued on or after January 1, 2009.
+Legacy CMBS must be acquired in secondary market transactions and must have been issued before January 1, 2009.